phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/internal.rst

 documentation from the source code of this piece of software.

-    It is NOT RECOMMENDED to store passwords or security sensitive information in your :term:`DocBlock`.
+    It is NOT RECOMMENDED to store passwords or security sensitive information in your DocBlock.
 Not even with this tag.

 Effects in phpDocumentor
 ------------------------

-:term:`Structural Elements`, or parts of the long description when the tag is used inline, tagged with the @internal tag will be filtered out when creating the HTML output unless the ``--parseprivate`` command line argument is used.
+Structural Elements, or parts of the long description when the tag is used inline, tagged with the @internal tag will be filtered out when creating the HTML output unless the ``--parseprivate`` command line argument is used.

-The :term:`Abstract Syntax Tree` will still contain the internal information.
+The Abstract Syntax Tree will still contain the internal information.
 Any consumer of this file is responsible for filtering the information.

 Examples